VKCOM/vkompose/README.md

 You can download and install it from the jar file for [Iguana](idea-plugin/vkompose/vkompose-0.2.6-Iguana.jar), [Jellyfish](idea-plugin/vkompose/vkompose-0.2.6-Jellyfish.jar), [Koala](idea-plugin/vkompose/vkompose-0.2.6-Koala.jar) or [Ladybug](idea-plugin/vkompose/vkompose-0.2.6-Ladybug.jar) versions of AS.

 ### [Detekt](https://github.com/detekt/detekt) Rule

+Current version is `0.6`.

-There is one rule available that checks the skippability of functions.
+There is one rule available that checks the skippability of functions or stability of parameters.
 To use it, apply the dependency via the detektPlugin configuration in the dependencies block.
 ```kotlin
 dependencies {
     detektPlugins("com.vk.vkompose:detekt:0.6")